Eric02data/Udacity-Band-Project-2/README.md

 - Income statement
 - Forecast financial metrics

-Findings on Income statement and Financial forecast can viewed via the attached uploaded file,
+Findings on Income statement and Financial forecast can viewed via the attached uploaded file.